Make the Social Climate Fund a game changer to tackle energy poverty

 EU Member States must seize the opportunity of the on-going negotiations over the Social Climate Fund to send a strong signal in favour of the just transition to all EU citizens.
 Decoupling the Social Climate Fund from a new EU carbon price that would worsen the living conditions of the most vulnerable is necessary to make it an ambitious incentive for a just transition, rather than just a compensation mechanism for negative social impact.
 Increasing the Social Climate Fund’s size and ambition would contribute to alleviating the climate, social and energy security crisis, while strengthening EU solidarity.

-The author wants to thank Clothilde Clark-Foulquier (FEANTSA), Sébastien Maillard (JDI), Thomas Pellerin-Carlin (JDI), Ruth Schofield Owen (FEANTSA), Karin Thalberg (JDI) for her support with the data analysis and graphs for their valuable comments on this text.
+The author wants to thank Clothilde Clark-Foulquier (FEANTSA), Sébastien Maillard (JDI), Thomas Pellerin-Carlin (JDI), Ruth Schofield Owen (FEANTSA), Karin Thalberg (JDI) for their valuable comments on this text.

 FEANTSA is the European Federation of National Organisations Working with the Homeless.
 We are the only European NGO focusing exclusively on the fight against homelessness.
 Our ultimate goal is an end to homelessness in Europe.
 Our experience of building renovation is that of the social services providers who are themselves facing the need to renovate shelters and housing, and of the low-income households who face the challenge of inadequate housing condition and/or pressure of rising rents and gentrification.